Use SQL to set up data metric functions

 The following system DMFs don’t follow this syntax because they don’t take any arguments:

-For example, to call a custom DMF count_positive_numbers, which accepts three columns as arguments, execute the following:
+For example, to call a custom DMF count_positive_numbers, which accepts three columns as arguments, run the following command:

 SELECT governance.dmfs.count_positive_numbers(